What do students learn in First Grade?

 Spelling is introduced mid-year.
 Words to be mastered are taken from the Dolch Sight Vocabulary list and from the reading program.
 A weekly test will be given every Friday.

-The homeroom teacher teaches Art once a week.
-Students also visit the Art Room for a half-hour class with Ms. Bitzinger each week.
+Art: Students visit the Art Room once a week for a 40-minute class.
 We introduce students to a variety of materials.
 Our Art Committee presents Art Appreciation once a month.